armandvanhelsync/very-simple-contact-form/readme.txt

 == Frequently Asked Questions ==
-= I don't like the form layout in my theme, how can I change this? = From version 2.8 form will use theme styling for input fields and submit button.
+= I don't like the form layout, how can I change this? = From version 2.8 form will use theme styling for input fields and submit button.

-If not supported in your theme you can activate plugin styling in file vscf_style.
+In version 3.0 I've added a Custom Style editor: you can change the layout (CSS) of your form using the custom style page in WP dashboard.
+Max.
+1000 characters allowed.

 = Why am I not receiving messages? =
 1) Look also in your junk/spam folder.